Quantum-Accelerators/quacc/docs/about/faq.md

 - Atomate2 is developed and supported by the [Materials Project](http://materialsproject.org/) team at Lawrence Berkeley National Laboratory.
 Quacc is developed and maintained by the [Rosen Research Group](https://rosen.cbe.princeton.edu/) at Princeton University.

-Despite these differences, quacc and Atomate2 are largely interoperable!
-Feel free to [stitch together workflows](../user/advanced/atomate2.md) from both codes as you see fit using Jobflow!

 **Q: I want to contribute a new recipe to quacc, but it will require additional dependencies.
 Is that a problem?**

 A: Absolutely not a problem!
 Simply make your dependencies optional in the `pyproject.toml` file and use a `monty.dev.requires` decorator to ensure your recipes and tests only run if your necessary dependencies are installed.
 Refer to [quacc.recipes.tblite.core][] and the `[tblite]` extras in the `pyproject.toml` file for an example.